santhosh-tekuri/notes/linux/io_redirection.md

 * `2` file descriptor for stderr
 * additional opened files are assigned from `3` onwards

-file descritors are not unique across processes. they are just indices of process's own file descriptor table
+file descriptors are not unique across processes. they are just indices of process's own file descriptor table

 ![filedescriptors.npg](files/filedescriptors.jpg)